RCHG/rchg.github.io/_posts/2014-10-02-UNIX-tools.md

 </div>

-> This post just collects a list of shorts tips related with UNIX terminal tools.
+> This post collects a list of shorts tips related with UNIX terminal tools.
 To extract information of a file, to find specific archives, etc ...

 ### awk and pr

-**AWK** (or **gawk**) is a quite powerful line command, here I will just comment an example of how to combine it with **pr**.
+**AWK** (or **gawk**) is a quite powerful line command.
+This is an example of how to combine it with **pr**.
 The **pr** command is useful to, for example, create a file with two columns from two previous one column files (or more complex operations).

 The next example is based on a very simple file **test-file.dat**